paat/HA-Nord-Pool-helper-python-scripts/README.md

 ```
 - The  python script is triggered by any changes in sensor.nordpool.
 - For each input_boolean you can add new action/service row
-  - input_boolean_id: device-id of the helper (created in previous step)
+  - `input_boolean_id`: device-id of the helper (created in previous step)
-  - number_of_hours: how many hours device must be on during 24-hour period
+  - `number_of_hours`: how many hours device must be on during 24-hour period
-  - low_price: price threshold in cents.
+  - `low_price`: price threshold in cents.
 At such a low price device can be switched on without optimisation.

 #### Automation for switching device on/off
 - Note, you can have similar automation for climate (turn down/up heating)